TEIAS-Model-Learners/summary/index.md

         Model checking of `Featured Transition Systems` use `sequential product` of transition systems.
 These slides have some examples of this notion which we reviwed in one of the meetings.
             - (main reference for formal definitions) [[4]](#4)

-    As a research problem we were curious whether it is possible to remove priority operator from `Featured Transition Systems` definition or not.
-We needed to learn how to write formal and precise proofs.
-We read [[5]](#5) about strutured proofs.
-Here is it's [summary](https://docs.google.com/presentation/d/1ZV77QDbM9EYCSbzcB-Ek_q228Hl7tRvpaQXUUy81O7Y/edit?usp=sharing) slides.

 - Besides `Featured Transition Systems` as a family-based technique for model checking, we studied FFSMs which is another family-based technique:
     - paper: [[6]](#6)